libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Configure agentless monitoring

-For more information regarding setting up and configure agentless monitoring check the OSSEC documentation [here](https://www.ossec.net/docs/manual/agent/agentless-monitoring.html).
+For more information regarding setting up and configuring agentless monitoring, check the OSSEC documentation [here](https://www.ossec.net/docs/manual/agent/agentless-monitoring.html).

 Open the OSSEC configuration file and add the VMware ESXi IP address to the remote syslog section.